A Conformation-Centric Generative Foundation Model for Linear Polymer Modeling and Design

 \textbf{Construction Pipeline.} Firstly, polymers are constructed and prepared for MD simulations by combining various molecular modeling tools and custom Python scripts.
 In particular, monomer conformations are generated by RDKit~\cite{landrum2013rdkit} based on the corresponding SMILES strings and processed to define chain termini and repeating units.
-For each polymer, we define a polymeric unit template (PUT) along with the head polymeric terminus (HPT) and tail polymeric terminus (TPT) to represent it.
+For each linear polymer, we define a polymeric unit template (PUT) along with the head polymeric terminus (HPT) and tail polymeric terminus (TPT) to represent it.
 RDKit is utilized to analyze atom connectivity and identify those key atoms for polymerization.
 Hydrogen atoms at the polymerization sites are omitted, and chain termini are explicitly parameterized.
-Atomic charges and topology files for the corresponding monomer are generated using the Antechamber and prepgen tools~\cite{salomon2013overview}, under the General AMBER Force Field (GAFF).
-TLeap is used to create AMBER-compatible topology and coordinate files for both individual monomers and polymer chains.
+Topology and force field parameters files for the corresponding monomer are generated using the Antechamber and prepgen tools~\cite{salomon2013overview} under the General AMBER Force Field (GAFF)~\cite{wang2004development}.
+TLeap is then used to build AMBER-compatible topology and coordinate files for both individual monomers and polymer chains.
+Please note that this MD pipeline is intended to generate a large-scale, physically plausible conformation dataset for pretraining, rather than to establish a universally accurate polymer force-field benchmark.
+Given the challenges and chemistry dependence of polymer parameterization workflows~\cite{turney2025atomistic,gartner2019modeling}, AM1-BCC charges are adopted here as a practical and scalable choice that balances computational efficiency and consistency across diverse polymers~\cite{jakalian2002fast,he2020fast}.
 Polymer chains with a degree of polymerization $N_u$ are constructed by repeating the PUT ${N_u}-2$ times and capping the chain with HPT and TPT at the termini.
 Chain lengths are chosen to achieve approximately 2,000 atoms per system.
 AMBER topology and coordinate files are converted to GROMACS-compatible formats using ACPYPE, which are required for subsequent MD simulations.